“Very helpful service.”

 “It is a very competent organisation with great knowledge and flexibility.”

 The team has significant and wide ranging experience gained in both top City law firms and leading actuarial and benefit consultancies.
 This blend means that we can better understand the issues faced by our clients and so add value in the advice and services we provide.

-Our Pension lawyers provide specialist advice on all aspects of pension law, including:
+Our Pension and Benefits lawyers provide specialist advice on all aspects of pension law, including:

 The team also provides training for employers and trustees on regulatory scrutiny and governance and advice on issues connected with public sector transfers or outsourcing, guarantees and other contingent asset arrangements and reviews of investment management and fiduciary management agreements.